The Trae Young Trade: Why Washington Bet Its Future on Atlanta's Past

 Washington’s rebuild has accumulated promising young talent without a clear path to competitive relevance.
 They’ve drafted well and found value in overlooked prospects, but they’ve lacked a star capable of drawing defensive attention and creating advantages for teammates.
 Young provides exactly that.
 His ability to collapse defenses opens driving lanes for wings, creates corner three-point opportunities, and forces opponents to make difficult decisions about how to allocate their defensive resources.

 The Wizards’ young players will benefit from playing alongside a point guard who sees passing angles they haven’t learned to anticipate yet.
-Young’s 8.9 assists per game this season, despite limited appearances due to injury, demonstrates his continued excellence as a distributor.
+Young’s 8.9 assists per game this season, per Basketball Reference, despite limited appearances due to injury, demonstrates his continued excellence as a distributor.
 He’ll make developing players look better than they are, which builds confidence and accelerates growth.
 The shots that young Wizards currently have to create for themselves will appear more naturally with Young orchestrating the offense.

 The financial implications work favorably for Washington as well.
 After completing the trade, the Wizards moved $30 million below the luxury tax while clearing significant cap room for the summer.
 They can pursue additional pieces around Young and their young core, building a roster specifically designed to complement their new point guard’s strengths.
 The team’s timeline accelerates from speculative rebuilding project to potential playoff contender within the next two seasons if the integration succeeds.